Home Charging Installation and Everything Else You Need to Know

 No other car so far has matched the bar set by Elon Musk’s revolutionary automobile company.
 The customization options are endless, and with updates rolling out on the regular, there are always more features to look forward to.
 With all of the cool gadgets implemented in its design, it is easy to forget that Teslas are, in fact, still cars, and as such, they need to be properly refueled.
 In this particular case, it’s done by charging the car’s battery.

-It’s most convenient when done at home, but, as experts from A1Garage.com are eager to point out, you’ll need to properly secure and adjust your garage if you want to charge your car there.
+It’s most convenient when done at home, you’ll need to properly secure and adjust your garage if you want to charge your car there.
 Otherwise, you might end up messing up your house’s electric grid or ruin your Tesla’s battery.

 Of course, not everybody is equally enthusiastic about Tesla cars — a fair share of opponents have sprung up, despite the fact that Tesla has almost single-handedly revived the American automobile industry.
 While there are quite a few reasonable arguments, such as the energy intensity of Teslas being equally polluting and expensive as gas-powered cars, most of the vehement opposition seems to drop their case after their first few test-drive events.